ozzaney/ozzaney.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm Yejin Son, a Master's student in Artificial Intelligence at the [University of Yonsei](https://yonsei.ac.kr), advised by Dr. [Youngjae Yu](https://yj-yu.github.io/home/). cs.washington.edu.
+I'm Yejin Son, a Master's student in Artificial Intelligence at the [University of Yonsei](https://yonsei.ac.kr), advised by [Youngjae Yu](https://yj-yu.github.io/home/).

 Research Interests
 ======